File a Motion to Go Back to Court

 - Online through eFileNV.

-All of the documents you filed must be served on the other parent, or, if the other parent is represented by an attorney, you must serve the attorney.
-This is to make sure the other party knows about the hearing and has a chance to respond to your papers.
-You must serve the papers within 3 days of filing the documents.
+All of the documents you filed must be served on the other parent, or, if the other parent is represented by an attorney, the documents must be served on the attorney.
+It is up to YOU to serve the documents; the court does not serve them for you.

 How to Serve the Papers: